sharonpamela/calm/calm_sshkey_creation/calm_sshkey_creation.rst

   .. figure:: images/putty1.png

-- On the pop-up, selct **Yes** as a passphrase is not required, and not supported for Prism Central versions less than 5.8.1
+- On the pop-up, select **Yes** as a passphrase is not required, and not supported for Prism Central versions less than 5.8.1

   .. figure:: images/putty2.png